You probably won’t be buying a Mac Pro this year

 Power to the (pro) people

-The people who do need such power will pay for it, but I don’t imagine most of them will be picking these things up as holiday season gifts.
-Having waited so long for a pro Mac, they’ll wait a little longer, unless they have already switched.
+The people who do need such power will pay for it, but I don’t imagine most of them will be picking these things up as holiday gifts.
+Having waited so long for a pro Mac, they’ll wait a little longer, unless they have already switched to another platform.

 (Or get one of those Dune Pro PC cases).

-The pro users who need a Mac Pro will want to read the reviews, do their software upgrade calculations and figure out how to migrate their workflows to new kit.
+The pro users who need a Mac Pro will want to read the reviews, do their software upgrade calculations and figure out how to migrate their workflows to new hardware.
+(Though I imagine we’ll see throngs of pro users putting the demo units in retail stores through their paces while considering investing in these machines in the next tax year.)

-This is why they won’t be buying a Mac Pro this side of the holiday season.

-Though I imagine we’ll see throngs of pro users putting the demo units in retail stores through their paces while considering investing in these machines in the next tax year.

 Most people don’t need trucks.
 Those that do, do business – and part of doing business is to put purchasing decisions through rigorous review.